-- a) the acquisition or holding of land in Bermuda except: - I. that required for their business and held by way of lease or tenancy for terms of not more than 50 years; or - II. with the consent of the Minister of Finance of Bermuda or such other Minister as may be appointed to administer the Companies Act 1981 of Bermuda (the "Act") (the "Minister") granted in his discretion, land by way of lease or tenancy agreement for a term of not more than 21 years to provide accommodation or recreational facilities for its offices and employees; - b) the taking of mortgages on land in Bermuda to secure an amount in excess of \$50,000 Bermuda dollars without the consent of the Minister; - c) the acquisition of any bonds or debentures secured by any land in Bermuda, except bonds or debentures issued by the Bermuda Government or a public authority; or - d) the carrying on of business of any kind or type whatsoever in Bermuda either alone or in partnership or otherwise except: - I. carrying on business with persons outside Bermuda; - II. doing business in Bermuda with an exempted undertaking in furtherance only of the business of he exempted undertaking carried on exterior to Bermuda; - III. buying or selling or otherwise dealing in shares, bonds debenture stock obligations, mortgages or other securities or investments issued or created by an exempted undertaking, or a local company, or any partnership which is not an exempted undertaking; - IV. transacting banking business in Bermuda with and through an institution licensed as a bank under the Banks and Deposit Companies Act 1999 of Bermuda;
+- a) the acquisition or holding of land in Bermuda except: - I. that required for their business and held by way of lease or tenancy for terms of not more than 50 years; or - II. with the consent of the Minister of Finance of Bermuda or such other Minister as may be appointed to administer the Companies Act 1981 of Bermuda (the "Act") (the "Minister") granted in his discretion, land by way of lease or tenancy agreement for a term of not more than 21 years to provide accommodation or recreational facilities for its offices and employees; - b) the taking of mortgages on land in Bermuda to secure an amount in excess of \$50,000 Bermuda dollars without the consent of the Minister; - c) acquire or hold land that is "tourist accommodation" or a "hotel residence" (as defined in section 72(1) of the Bermuda Immigration and Protection Act 1956), unless: - I. the company has a physical presence in Bermuda and the Minister responsible for Immigration has given his consent by issuing a licence under Part VI of that Act; and - II. the land is acquired or held by way of lease or tenancy agreement for a term not exceeding 131 years, or such longer period as is provided for in a hotel concession order made under the Hotels Concession Act 2000 or in a tourism investment order made under the Tourism Investment Act 2017; - d) acquire or hold land consisting only of one or more residential valuation units in an approved residential scheme, unless - I. the company has a physical presence in Bermuda and the Minister has in each case given his prior sanction to the acquisition or holding of the land; and - II. (ii) the land is acquired or held by way of lease or tenancy agreement for a term not exceeding 131 years; - e) the acquisition of any bonds or debentures secured by any land in Bermuda, except bonds or debentures issued by the Bermuda Government or a public authority; or - f) the carrying on of business of any kind or type whatsoever in Bermuda either alone or in partnership or otherwise except: - I. carrying on business with persons outside Bermuda; - II. doing business in Bermuda with an exempted undertaking in furtherance only of the business of he exempted undertaking carried on exterior to Bermuda; - III. buying or selling or otherwise dealing in shares, bonds debenture stock obligations, mortgages or other securities or investments issued or created by an exempted undertaking, or a local company, or any partnership which is not an exempted undertaking; - IV. transacting banking business in Bermuda with and through an institution licensed as a bank under the Banks and Deposit Companies Act 1999 of Bermuda;